 Electric Park was established by the Albany & Hudson Railroad Company and opened in 1901.
-It might seem strange that a railroad and trolley company were involved in the amusement park industry, but this was a common practice at the time.
+It may seem unusual that a railroad and trolley company were involved in the amusement park industry, but this was common at that time.
 These companies earned most of their profits during weekdays, so they built amusement parks to draw more riders on weekends.
-The Albany & Hudson Railroad provided a round-trip trolley ride from the train station, park admission, and a free show for forty cents per person.
+The Albany & Hudson Railroad provided a round-trip trolley ride from the train station, park admission, and a free show for forty cents person

 Ad

 You see, Electric Park was a family park and therefore “Dry” (meaning no alcohol), but part of Kinderhook Lake was “Wet.”
-To address this, a resourceful man named Adam Shaver purchased a small island in the “wet” part of the lake and constructed a two-story building with a dock.
-Gentlemen, park visitors would row out to the island and have a few drinks in the downstairs bar to relax after the day’s excitement.
+To address this, a clever man named Adam Shaver bought a small island in the “wet” part of the lake and built a two-story building with a dock.
+Gentlemen, park visitors would row out to the island and enjoy a few drinks in the downstairs bar to relax after the day’s excitement.
 It is said that the upstairs had rooms where men who overindulged could rest and recover.

 071124